bokkypoobah/AigangPresaleContractAudit/audit/README.md

 * There is no minimum funding goal, and there is no refund mechanism if the non-existent funding goal is not reached.

-* TODO - Check this again - Presale balances cannot be transferred to another account.
+* TODO - Check this again - Presale token balances cannot be transferred to another account.

 * There is a `Presale.minimum_investment` variable where contributions below this amount will be rejected.